rokwire/rokwire-community/.github/ISSUE_TEMPLATE/Wiki-contributions.md

 ---
-name: New Wiki content and Modify existing content
+name: New Wiki content and Modified existing content
 about: This form is for submitting new stubs and corrections to existing stubs on the Community Wiki.
 title: "[DATE]: [WIKI CONTRIBUTION]"
 labels: wiki contribution